ymktmk/golang-oidc-proxy/README.md

-## golang-sso-server
+## golang-oidc-proxy

-The SSO server using OIDC authentication in Golang.
+Reverse proxy type of oidc authentication in Golang

 ### How to use